-- a.
-Before a competition, the Organising Committee shall appoint a Safety Adviser who shall become a member of the Organising Committee and shall advise taking account of the guidance in RowSafe. - b.
-The Safety Adviser shall ensure that the competition has the capability of recognising when and where accidents have happened and of recovering distressed competitors quickly and providing timely medical attention. - c.
-There is a general commitment that all officials should ensure that racing takes place in safe conditions (6-1-1 and 7-5-1 etc).
+- Before a competition, the Organising Committee shall appoint a Safety Adviser who shall become a member of the Organising Committee and shall advise taking account of the guidance in RowSafe. - The Safety Adviser shall ensure that the competition has the capability of recognising when and where accidents have happened and of recovering distressed competitors quickly and providing timely medical attention. - The Safety Adviser shall be responsible for the submission of an Event Safety Plan and Safety Rules together with associated risk assessments and Event Emergency Response Plan in compliance with the guidance in RowSafe in addition to the Welfare Plan to the Regional Rowing Safety Adviser in the region in which the competition is to take place a minimum of four weeks before the proposed competition - There is a general commitment that all officials should ensure that racing takes place in safe conditions (6-1-1 and 7-5-1 etc.).